 DischargeUterine involution follows whelping and is not complete until approximately 120 days following birth.
 (Dr. Threlfall)

 Vaginal discharge, post-breeding, is abnormal.
 If it smells at all, you are infected.
-Uterine infection is treatable!
+Uterine infection, also known as pyometra, is treatable!
 Have the female examined by your veterinarian to be sure of your diagnosis because the treatment will abort her if she is pregnant.
 Get her on antibiotic as soon as you see it to prevent toxicity from infection.
 Left alone, uterine infection can become life-threatening.

 Lochia or uterine discharge is normal for 4+ weeks.